Taking an exam

 University card and exam candidate number

 The University operates an anonymous marking policy and only your exam candidate number identifies you until marking has been completed.
-Your exam candidate number is the 7-digit number shown on your university card.
+Your exam candidate number is the seven-digit number shown on your university card.
 This must be entered on every answer booklet or answer sheet used in every exam.

-Your university card acts as an identity card during the exam, and you must bring it with you to each exam.
-It must be legible, undamaged and contain a clear photograph that is a true enough likeness to identify you.
 If your card is damaged in a way that makes it illegible or your photograph unclear you must replace it.
-If your appearance changes to the extent that the picture is no longer a true likeness of yourself (to the extent that an invigilator may not think it is you) you must replace it with an up to date photograph.
+If your appearance changes to the extent that the picture is no longer a true likeness of yourself (to the extent that an invigilator may not think it is you) you must replace it with an up-to-date photograph.

 You must display your card with the photograph facing upwards on the desk throughout the exam.
 Failure to bring your card to an exam (or bringing a card that does not meet the above criteria) will be considered a failure on your part to follow exam regulations and therefore may result in your script not being marked.